Tax Credits for Contractors – The Savings You Might Be Missing Out On

 Once you have generated the federal credit, you also have an opportunity to qualify for a state R&D credit.
 Approximately 40 states currently participate in a research and development credit program.
 The mechanics of the programs can vary widely from state to state, so it is important to do your research or consult with a professional to understand the process.

-I’ve worked with numerous companies who initially believe they don’t qualify for R&D credits and more often than not we can not only identify R&D costs but calculate the credit and develop documentation that supports our conclusions.
-For more insight into the benefits of this profitable, yet overlooked tax strategy, please watch our video on the R&D Credit.
+I’ve worked with numerous companies who initially believe they don’t qualify for R&D credits, and more often than not, we can not only identify R&D costs but calculate the credit and develop documentation that supports our conclusions.
+For more insight into the benefits of this profitable yet overlooked tax strategy, contact me today.